Rucadi/njq/README.md

 `njq` (Nix JQ) lets you use Nix as a lightweight query language for JSON data.
 It parses JSON into a Nix "builtin" named `input`, evaluates your Nix expression, and prints the result of it.

-It uses [Snix](https://snix.dev/) as nix implementation, altough slightly modified to support windows.
+It uses [Snix](https://snix.dev/) as nix implementation, altough slightly modified fork to support windows.

+All the heavy-weight is done by Snix, njq interfaces Snix to provide this functionality.

 ---

 ## Features

 * **Arbitrary Nix expressions** over JSON data
-* `--raw` mode to print unescaped strings
+* `--escaped` mode to print escaped strings
 * `--nix` mode to evaluate a self‑contained Nix expression (ignore JSON input)
 * Read JSON from a file or from standard input
+* builtins.* already available without requiring to write builtin for each function
+* builtins.input contains the "input" json already parsed as a nix expression.

 ---